Thierry Henry exclusive: I’ve always liked Lacazette as a No.9, competition for France is massive | Goal.com

 Thierry Henry exclusive: I’ve always liked Lacazette as a No.9, competition for France is massive

-Lacazette has played 16 times for the Les Bleus but has not featured since netting a double against Germany in a friendly in November 2017.
-World Cup winning coach Didier Deschamps has preferred to look elsewhere for centre forward options, with ex-Arsenal front man Olivier Giroud still in possession of the shirt despite a fierce battle for places.
+Lacazette has played 16 times for Les Bleus but has not featured since netting a double against Germany in a friendly in November 2017.
+World Cup-winning coach Didier Deschamps has preferred to look elsewhere for centre-forward options, with ex-Arsenal front man Olivier Giroud still in possession of the shirt despite a fierce battle for places.

 Wissam Ben Yedder of Monaco would appear to be currently ahead of Lacazette in the French pecking order, with the Arsenal man having suffered the effects of an ankle injury this Premier League season.
 Borussia Monchengladbach’s Alassane Plea has also caught the eye, having been called up for the previous round of matches.